Nerve Damage And Paralysis

 There are two common causes of nerve damage that lead to claims of medical malpractice: surgical mistakes, and errors in administering anesthesia.
 During an operation, a surgeon may stretch or sever nerves on the way to another body part.
 (Surgeries that involve gathering bone marrow or the esophagus are two of the most likely to impact nerves.)
 Anesthesia is typically administered prior to a surgical procedure.
 Both local and regional anesthesia are injected using a needle, which presents a possibility of contact with a nerve.
 Injections in the spinal region are the most dangerous when it comes to damaging nerves.
 Nerve damage may also occur during birth, commonly in a birth injury called brachial plexus injury.

-If you or a loved one has suffered nerve damage or paralysis at the hands of a medical provider, contact the Kansas City medical malpractice attorneys at Norton & Norton, P.C., for a free consultation at 816-454-5800.
+If you or a loved one has suffered nerve damage or paralysis at the hands of a medical provider, contact the Kansas City medical malpractice attorneys at Norton & Spencer, P.C., for a free consultation at 816-454-5800.
 There may be compensation available.

 What Are Nerves?